toasthead/copycat/README.md

 ALWAYS
 ======
 1. Always.
 No matter what.
 Add this indicator as a New Panel.
-When you add the indicator there is a sectoin called "Visual" and it has a drop down.
+When you add the indicator there is a section called "Visual" and it has a drop down.
 Use the "Panel" dropdown and select "New Panel".
 Derk says, "Not on my price panel!"

 Warnings
 =========